Proud Latvia regrets ban on meldonium drug its scientists invented

 “There are high mountain conditions, lack of oxygen,” Kalvins said.
 “They were all given Mildronate.
 They didn’t know what they were using themselves.
 Nobody asked them anything back there.”

-Kirovs Lipmans, chairman of Grindeks and its biggest shareholder, said use of the drug did not constitute doping and he criticized the government for not defending its reputation against WADA.
+Kirovs Lipmans, chairman of Grindeks and its biggest shareholder, said use of the drug did not constitute doping and he criticised the government for not defending its reputation against WADA.